 Greetings to Our Partners from All Communities!

-MCHACP is a collaborative effort between the Minnesota Department of Human Services (Ryan White Part B Grantee), Hennepin County Public Health (Ryan White Part A Grantee), and the Minnesota Department of Health (CDC HIV Prevention Grantee).
+MCHACP is a collaborative effort between the Minnesota Department of Human Services (Ryan White Part B Grant Recipient), Hennepin County Public Health (Ryan White Part A Grant Recipient), and the Minnesota Department of Health (CDC HIV Prevention Recipient).
 The council’s membership includes a broad representation from the affected communities and those who have a stake in HIV prevention and care.
 Representation includes persons working in the areas of prevention, corrections, education, social services, mental health, faith, health care, Tribal health, and local public health.

 It is the responsibility of MCHACP to: oversee the development, update, and monitoring of the Minnesota comprehensive jurisdictional plan for HIV prevention, care and treatment; allocate federal Ryan White funds for Part A for HIV treatment and care services; make allocations recommendations to Part B for HIV treatment and care services; and prioritize populations for HIV prevention services.